Not sure how to make the most of your duck? Here's some recipes for various cuts to get you inspired.

-Duck wings are much larger than chicken wings and have more texture.
-They have delicious, very sweet meat.
-They are great to marinate and shallow fry fast in a hot pan - or are also wonderful in a long, low, slow cook.
-They are great as confit - which is the recipe below.
-The recipe below can also be used for marylands - just extend the cooking time by a couple of hours.
-I like to confit in a slow cooker - I find the slower you can cook - the better the result.
+Duck wings are much larger than chicken wings and have delicious, sweet meat.
+They are great to marinate and shallow fry fast in a hot pan; wonderful in a long, low, slow cook; and they are great as confit.
+The confit recipe below can also be used for marylands - just extend the cooking time by a couple of hours.
+We like to confit in a slow cooker - we’ve found that the slower you can cook, the better the result.

-You could save up a few packs of duck wings in the freezer to do a larger batch.
-Duck confit will last many weeks in the fridge.
+You could save up a few packs of duck wings in the freezer to do a larger batch, and once cooked, duck confit will last many weeks in the fridge.

 Duck Wing Confit

-8 - 12 duck wings (portioned into two cuts - we’ve done this for you)
+8 - 12 duck wings, portioned into two pieces (we’ve done this for you)

 3 tablespoons and 1 teaspoon coarse salt

 2 garlic cloves, chopped

 1 sprig fresh thyme, chopped (or a pinch of dry thyme)

 1. Cure the duck: rinse the duck wings and dry thoroughly.
 In a large bowl, toss the duck with the salt, shallots, garlic, parsley, peppercorns, bay leaf, and thyme.
 Cover and refrigerate for 18 to 24 hours.
 Plan carefully because longer brining will cause your confit to be overly salty.